-We picked up our fully sick, Holden Commodore and cruised out the carpark.
-The lady at the hire car counter beamed when she let me know it was a "series II," as I signed and initialled all these special Alice Springs hire car clauses, including not taking the car off road, waiving insurance for undercarriage damage, not being allowed to drive on open roads during dawn, dusk or dark, not taking the car outside of the city zone, and needing to pay a gazillion dollars for every km over the allotted amount.
+We picked up our fully sick, Holden Commodore.
+The lady at the hire car counter beamed when she let me know it was a "series II.”
+I signed and initialled all these special Alice Springs hire car clauses, including not taking the car off road, waiving insurance for undercarriage damage, not being allowed to drive on open roads during dawn, dusk or dark, not taking the car outside of the city zone, and needing to pay a gazillion dollars for every km over the allotted amount.
 I sighed, and signed.
 Fun police.

 We packed our bags into the boot, but as we drove toward the exit gate, I realised I had left the boom gate pass in there too.
 So.
 I stopped, and by accident, popped the bonnet.
 I jumped out and tried to figure out to latch to completely open and then close that thing, whilst Shara went hunting for the pass in the boot.
 But then she realised she didn’t know what she was looking for, so we switched.
 Jess then jumped out to help with one of those things.
 And meanwhile, we realised that Sam couldn’t get out because his door handle was broken, which involved all of us going to his door and attempting to open it.
 So he just sat there laughing at three chicks running around a hotted up commodore, at a standstill in the middle of a carpark.
 Soon, there was some windscreen wiper rather than indicating action, and then we were on the road.

-In what felt like a strange time warp, we then went back to the airport, picked up James, and then in testament to the morning, we regaled him with the entire conversation that we had on route from the airport the first time - and then took him back to the same cafe.
+In testament to the quality of the morning, we returned to the airport, picked up James, regaled him with the entire conversation that we had on route from the airport the first time, and then went back to the same cafe.
 Wait.
 Who is James you ask?!
 I have been asking my best friend that same question since sometime last year.
 Finally I got to meet him.
 But I had accidentally consumed four teas, and two cups of really strong coffee before 11am, so he met a version of me that was slightly more unhinged on life, bad jokes and hysteria than usual.

 As it turns out, James wasn’t actually concerned about getting murdered.
 He got back in the car, told us that the chain was dummy unlocked, and reminded us of the tourism sign on the side of the road that said “camping.”
 So we went in and checked into the homestead.
 About this time, my brain re-engaged and I remembered I actually had a meeting with a bride and groom in about 1 hour and 20 minutes.
 So we had to gun it back to town.
 Somewhere in there, some mysterious rocks emerged from the road and scraped the shit out of the undercarriage of the vehicle.
 We went to the pub, got prosciutto and cheese, and stocked up on alcohol ahead of Good Friday.
 We weren't the only one with that forethought; he line in the bottle-o was about 100 deep.
 A minimum of 7 cashiers tending took care of that pretty quickly.
 Alice Springs.....